 Price for Pet Quality

-As you can see in the table above, pet quality kittens are the most affordable available, with these ragdolls being sold from around $425.
+As you can see in the table above, pet-grade kittens are the most affordable available, with these ragdolls being sold for around $450.

 Pet quality just means the individual is not up to the standard of a show quality ragdoll due to their markings.
 They have the same temperament and will often have been spayed or neutered (or come with a strict agreement that they will be spayed or neutered by the buyer).
 Ultimately, the defining factor is that they cannot be used in shows.